Number of parameters registered by default

 12 5 118.
 11.4 10.4 10.4

 A parameter that accesses conc and time directly.
 PKNCA passes the raw vectors from the concentration data.
-No depends needed — just use conc and time as argument names and map them in formalsmap.
+No depends needed.
+The identity formalsmap below is shown for explicitness — because the argument names match PKNCA’s standard names, it could equally be omitted.

 # Concentration at exactly 2 hours (interpolated)